szczyglis-dev/py-gpt/README.md

 - `Google` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.

-- `Image Generation (inline)` - integrates DALL-E 3 image generation with any chat and mode.
-Just enable and ask for image in Chat mode, using standard model like GPT-4.
+- `Image Generation (inline)` - integrates image generation with any chat and mode.
+Select an image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
 The plugin does not require the `+ Tools` option to be enabled.

 - `Mailer` - Provides the ability to send, receive and read emails.